robotology/ycm-cmake-modules/help/manual/ycm-superbuild.7.rst

 On OS X you have the option to generate a GNU Makefile or an Xcode project.
 If you choose to use the Makefile then you can follow the same steps of the Linux installation guide.
-Only the environmental variables change, as explainedù later.
+Only the environmental variables change, as explained later.

 If you choose to generate the Xcode project you have to follow the following